Vertical Garden Basics: Trellis Types, Safety, and Wind-Proofing

 1) Tripod Trellis

-Best for: pole beans, peas, lighter cucumbers, flowering vines.
-Great in containers and windy spots when anchored well.
+Best for: pole beans, peas, lighter cucumbers, and flowering vines.

 2) A-Frame Trellis